jaymepinto/GetCleanData/Code Book.md

 Merging these two tables (one on top of the other) we obtained the TestTrain table (one table containing all observations, with dimension 10299 x 1715).

 As a second step, we selected from the TestTrain table only the columns (measurements) which contained mean and standard deviation statistics.
-That was done by selecting the words mean and std in the row names of the measurements.
+That was done by selecting the measurements which had the words mean and std in their row names.
 The result was the table TestTrainFinal (with dimension 10299 x 81).

 The next step was to use descriptive activity names to name the six activities in the data set (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING) and to label the data set with descriptive variable names.
 These two tasks